 If Insurance Won’t Cover It, How CAN I Pay for Foundation Repair?

 So, we have established that yes there are times that foundation damage can be covered by insurance.
 Like if your home is hit by a plane and it damages the foundation, then you are good with an open perils policy.

 Also, if plumbing leaks are not specifically excluded OR you have a special endorsement for foundation and water damage, then the foundation repair could be covered only if it was directly caused by the plumbing leak.

 Other than those kinds of specific instances, you are on your own in paying for foundation repairs.

 Out of the hundreds of foundation repair projects that we complete in a year at Anchor Foundation Repair, we can share that about 3 or 4 per year have some element of insurance coverage, while the vast majority of them do not.
 We are always happy to help work with insurance companies whenever needed, but 35+ years of experience tell us that it doesn’t happen that often.

 We do have some ideas for you on how you can pay for foundation repairs.
-We know that is the next likely question you have, so check out our article about it: “How to Pay for Foundation Repair with Anchor: Payment Types, Plans, Financing.”
+We know that is the next likely question you have, so check out our article about it: “How Can I Pay for Foundation Repair Costs?
+7 Best Options.”